-Body found at Mount Maunganui beach, area cordoned off as police respond
+Woman's body found in water at Pilot Bay

-A team of police are at Mount Maunganui's Pilot Bay after a body was found there this morning.
+A team of police are at Mount Maunganui's Pilot Bay after a woman's body was found by walkers there this morning.

 Officers can be seen using a large blue tarpaulin to cover a body on the beach, near the water.